Kequc/kequtest/readme.md

 `it`

 Containers are defined using `describe` and tests are defined with `it`, a test will fail if an error is thrown.
-Easy way to throw an error is by using [`assert`](https://nodejs.org/api/assert.html).
+Easy way to throw errors is by using Node's built in [`assert`](https://nodejs.org/api/assert.html).

 ## Example